15 Best Tools for Pool Service Companies to Manage and Grow in 2026

 • Mobile app for iOS and Android with offline capability

-Best for: Pool service companies running 30+ recurring accounts that need chemical tracking and route management in a single platform.
-The per-location pricing scales predictably, so a 100-account company pays $298/month ($2.98/account) and a 200-account company pays $498/month ($2.49/account).
+Best for: Pool service companies running 30+ recurring accounts that need chemical tracking and route management in one platform.
+Per-location pricing scales predictably: a 100-account company on Scaling Up pays roughly $300/month ($3.00/account); a 200-account company pays roughly $500/month ($2.50/account).

 Tradeoff: Skimmer's CRM and business management capabilities are limited.
-It does not generate professional proposals, manage complex contracts, track project-based work (renovations, installations), or provide the financial reporting depth that growing companies need.
-The $98 base fee plus per-pool charges also makes it expensive for small startups with fewer than 30 accounts.
-A company with 20 pools pays $138/month ($6.90/pool) for features they may not fully use yet.
+It does not generate professional commercial proposals, manage complex contracts, track project-based work, or provide deep financial reporting.
+The base fee plus per-pool charges also makes it less attractive for very small startups under 30 accounts compared to lighter-weight alternatives.

 4. Pool Brain: Best for Automated Chemical Dosing and Technician Workflow

-Pool Brain focuses on the operational side of pool service with a strong emphasis on automating chemical calculations and technician workflow management.
-When a tech enters water readings, Pool Brain automatically calculates dosing amounts and tracks chemical usage and cost per pool over time.
-The platform also sends automatic job alerts, generates issue reports, and collects customer feedback after service visits.
+Pool Brain focuses on the operational side of pool service with strong emphasis on automating chemical calculations and technician workflow.
+When a tech enters water readings, Pool Brain auto-calculates dosing and tracks chemical cost per pool over time.
+The platform sends job alerts, generates issue reports, and collects customer feedback after visits.

-The profit reporting feature is particularly useful for multi-crew companies.
+The profit reporting feature is particularly useful for multi-crew shops.
 Pool Brain tracks revenue and expenses per route, per technician, and per account, giving owners visibility into which routes are profitable and which need restructuring.
-The automated billing syncs two-way with QuickBooks Online, eliminating double entry.
+Automated billing syncs two-way with QuickBooks Online.

 Key features: